DeSantis and Trump competing to sway Iowa GOP activists at dueling events

-SIOUX CENTER, Iowa (AP) — With hamburgers and handshakes, Florida Gov. Ron DeSantis sought to weaken former President Donald Trump's grip on the Republican Party on Saturday as the GOP's leading presidential prospects collided in battleground Iowa.
+SIOUX CENTER, Iowa (AP) — Warning of a Republican “culture of losing,” Florida Gov. Ron DeSantis sought on Saturday to weaken former President Donald Trump's grip on the GOP as the party's leading presidential prospects collided in battleground Iowa.

 Although Trump and DeSantis were scheduled to be hundreds of miles apart, the split-screen moment in the GOP's leadoff primary state marked a first for the two Republican powerhouses.
 The day offered an early preview of the match-up between Trump, well ahead of his rivals in early national polls, and DeSantis, viewed widely as the strongest potential challenger.